Parameterized Complexity of Stable Roommates with Ties and Incomplete Lists Through the Lens of Graph Parameters: Introduction

+Clearly, any algorithm for \textsc{Max-SRTI} also solves \textsc{Perfect-SRTI} and \textsc{SRTI-Existence}.
+An algorithm solving \textsc{Perfect-SRTI} can be used to solve \textsc{SRTI-Existence} by extending the preferences of every agent to include all other agents in a suitable way, ensuring that every stable matching needs to be perfect; however, this reduction turns sparse graphs into dense ones and therefore increases the parameters considered in this paper.
+Note that on bipartite graphs, the Gale-Shapley algorithm~\cite{GaleShapley1962} always finds a stable matching, while it is NP-complete to find a perfect stable matching~\cite{Iwama1999,ManloveIIMM02}.

+We denote the restriction of \textsc{Max-SRTI} and \textsc{Perfect-SRTI} to bipartite acceptability graphs by \textsc{Max-SMTI} and \textsc{Perfect-SMTI}.
+Note that we do not consider the restriction of \textsc{SRTI-Existence} to bipartite acceptability graphs as the Gale-Shapley algorithm~\cite{GaleShapley1962} is guaranteed to find a solution in this case.

-\subparagraph{Related Work.} On bipartite acceptability graphs, where \textsc{Stable Roomates} is called \textsc{Stable Marriage}, \textsc{Max-SRTI} admits a polynomial-time factor-$\frac{2}{3}$-approximation \cite{McDermid2009}.
+\subparagraph{Related Work.} Restricted to bipartite acceptability graphs, where \textsc{Stable Roomates} is called \textsc{Stable Marriage}, \textsc{Max-SRTI} admits a polynomial-time factor-$\frac{2}{3}$-approximation \cite{McDermid2009}.
 However, even on bipartite graphs it is NP-hard to approximate \textsc{Max-SRTI} by a factor of $\frac{29}{33}$, and \textsc{Max-SRTI} cannot be approximated by a factor of $\frac{3}{4}+\epsilon$ for any $\epsilon >0$ unless \textsc{Vertex Cover} can be approximated by a factor strictly smaller than two~\cite{Yanagisawa2007}.
 Note that, as we will show in our work, \textsc{SRTI-Existence} is computationally hard in many cases, so good polynomial-time or even fixed-parameter approximation algorithms for \textsc{Max-SRTI} seem out of reach.

-\textsc{Perfect-SRTI} was shown to be NP-hard even on bipartite graphs~\cite{Iwama1999}.
+\textsc{Perfect-SRTI} was shown to be NP-hard even on bipartite graphs~\cite{Iwama1999,ManloveIIMM02}.
 This holds also for the more restrictive case when ties occur only on one side of the bipartition, and any preference list is either strictly ordered or a tie of length two~\cite{ManloveIIMM02}.
+Furthermore, \textsc{Perfect-SMTI} is NP-hard when the acceptability graph is a complete bipartite graph minus one edge~\cite{CsehH20}.
 As \textsc{SRTI-Existence} is NP-hard for complete graphs, all three problems considered in this paper are NP-hard on complete graphs (as every stable matching is a maximal matching).
-This implies paraNP-hardness for all parameters which are constant on cliques, including distance to clique, cliquewidth, neighborhood diversity, \lv{twin cover,} the number of uncovered vertices, and modular width.
+This implies paraNP-hardness for all parameters which are constant on cliques, including distance to clique, cliquewidth, neighborhood diversity, twin cover, the number of unmatched vertices, and modular width.